alpacathunder1/dynamic-dns.sh/README.md

 It should be able to handle some errors, there's a grep to get the IP address only, as well as a check to make sure it's between the character range.
 Not much else though, its literally an 11 line shell script, lmao.

-Just edit the enviornment variables in the script and throw it in your crontab.
+Just edit the `DOMAIN` and `PASSWORD enviornment variables in the script and throw it in your crontab.